PApostol/RoboticHoover/README.md

 - Docker will spin a back-end container and serve the API on `localhost`.

 For data input, execute a `curl` command in a terminal (include port 5000 if in development):

 Input:

 `curl -i -d '{ "roomSize" : [5, 5], "coords" : [1, 2], "patches" : [ [1, 0], [2, 2], [2, 3] ], "instructions" : "NNESEESWNWW" }' -X POST http://localhost/api/execute/`

 Output:

 `{"coords": [1, 3], "patches": 1}`

 The output is shown on the terminal.
-Both input and output are saved in a `storage/` folder  as text files with a timestamp.
+Both input and output are saved in the `storage/` folder  as text files with a timestamp.
 They are also saved in an SQL database in `database/`.

 # Docker:
 -To install: